Health Officials Worry Nation Not Ready for COVID-19 Vaccine

 Although public health officials say they need help, Congress left Washington for its summer recess without passing a new pandemic relief bill that would include additional funding for vaccine distribution.

-States can’t just use the existing funding sources to attempt the largest vaccination campaign in history, said Dr. Kelly Moore of the Immunization Action Coalition, a national vaccine education and advocacy organization.
+States can’t just use the existing funding sources to attempt the largest vaccination campaign in history, said Moore.

 Then there’s the basic question of scale.
 Last winter, the country distributed 175 million vaccines for seasonal influenza vaccine, according to the CDC.